Vacation rentals in Tacoma

 Brand New ADU in North Tacoma’s Proctor District.
 Designed to maximize space with an open kitchen & living area.
 1 bed/1 bath with the option to sleep 2 more on the pull out sofa in the living room.
 Walk to near by University of Puget Sound and restaurants/shops/farmers market on Proctor.
 5-10 minute drive to Tacoma’s waterfront or Point Defiance.
 45 minute(ish) drive to Seattle.
 30 minute(ish) drive to Olympia.

-Popular amenities for Tacoma vacation rentals
+Popular amenities for Tacoma places to stay

 When is the best time to visit Tacoma?